How hydrodynamic interactions alter polymer stretching in turbulence: Stretching statistics amidst HI

-We have constructed the rescaling to give $\Wistar = 1/2$ because the value 1/2 marks the transition in the theory of \citet{bfl00,bfl01}.
+\rp{The inset of Fig.~\ref{fig:avgR-Wistar}(c), which presents the values of $\Wi_c$ for different $\Nb$ and $\h$, shows how HI shifts the coil-stretch transition for chains with different numbers of beads.
+Importantly, the shift changes direction and increases in magnitude as $\Nb$ is increased from 2 to 20.
+Thus, while $\Wic$ decreases slightly with $\h$ for dumbbells (compare $\Wi_c$ for $\h = 0$ and 0.49, at $\Nb = 2$), it increases strongly with $\h$ for twenty bead chains ($\Nb = 20$).} (Note that we have used $\Wi_c$ to rescale $\Wi$ such that $\Wistar_c = 1/2$ at the transition because the value 1/2 marks the transition in the theory of \citet{bfl00,bfl01}.
 In their work, however, the transition was described in terms of the exponent of the power-law scaling of the PDF of $R$.
 We cannot follow the same approach here because, as we show in the next section, the PDF is qualitatively modified by HI to the extent that a clear power-law range is no longer visible.
-We have therefore used a criterion based on $\Rmean/\Req$, which yields a $\Wic$ that differs from 1/2 even for free-draining chains [see the inset of Fig.~\ref{fig:avgR-Wistar}(c)].
-More important than the precise values of $\Wic$, which depend on the transition criterion, is the variation of $\Wic$ with $\h$ shown in the inset of Fig.~\ref{fig:avgR-Wistar}(c). $\Wic$ decreases with $\h$ for dumbbells and increases with $\h$ for multibead chains, which implies that the effective relaxation time of a chain (with a fixed spring time-scale $\tau_s$) increases with $\h$ for dumbbells and decreases with $\h$ for chains.
-This dependence of the effective relaxation time on HI is captured by the rescaled Weissenberg number, $\Wistar$.
-So, henceforth, we present results in terms of $\Wistar$.
+We have therefore used a criterion based on $\Rmean/\Req$, which yields a $\Wic$ that differs from 1/2 even for free-draining chains [see the inset of Fig.~\ref{fig:avgR-Wistar}(c)].)